JoshuaEll/AI_Project/README.md

 ## Experimental Analysis:

-In this section there are research papers related to weapons detection with an accompanying summary.
+In this section there are additional research papers related to weapons detection with an accompanying summary.

 ### AI assisted passive millimeter-wave imaging:
 Different from active modes, the millimeter sensor usually relies on its strong penetrability, and targets can be identified through their naturally emitted and reflected radiations, detected by using a Passive Millimeter Wave imaging system[10].
 Through the use of multiple image processing techniques using AI can create a more reliable weapon detection system.
 Methods like image denoising, image fusion, segmentation, classification, and most importantly object detection and recognition[10].
 Using these methods ,in tandem with a higher base frequency over 94Ghz, eliminates the problem PMMW imaging has with lower resolution images and creates a more reliable detection system.